 - 1 tablespoon rice vinegar

-- 2 teaspoons minced garlic (about 2 large cloves)
+- 2 teaspoons minced garlic about 2 large cloves

 - 2 tablespoons cornstarch

-- 5 cups broccoli florets (about 2 small crowns)
+- 5 cups broccoli florets about 2 small crowns

-- Prepared brown rice or quinoa, for serving
+- Prepared brown rice or quinoa for serving

-- Chopped green onions and toasted sesame seeds, optional for serving
+- Chopped green onions and toasted sesame seeds optional for serving

 - Coat a 4-quart or larger slow cooker with nonstick spray.
 Place the beef in the bottom.

 - In a small bowl, stir together the beef broth, soy sauce, oyster sauce, honey, rice vinegar, chili-garlic paste, and garlic.

-- In a small bowl, whisk together 1/4 cup water and cornstarch.
+- In a small bowl, whisk together 1/4 cup of water and cornstarch.
 Stir into the slow cooker with the beef and sauce, then place the broccoli on top.

-- I have not tried doubling this recipe, but I think that you could easily do about 1.5 times the amount.
+- DOUBLE BATCH: I have not tried doubling this recipe, but I think that you could easily do about 1.5 times the amount.
 Watch the cooking time, as it may need to be adjusted slightly.

-- Because flank steak is fairly lean, I would not recommend leaving the slow cooker on low longer than the recipe specifies, or I worry it might overcook.
+- COOKING TIP: Because flank steak is fairly lean, I would not recommend leaving the slow cooker on low longer than the recipe specifies, or I worry it might overcook.
 If you have a programmable slow cooker that switches to keep warm, this might be an option, but the best choice is to be able to check it right away at the 1 1/2 hour mark.